Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 When will I get my timetable?

-At enrolment, you will be notified of your college induction day, which takes place during the week commencing Monday 1st September.
-You will then receive your official college timetable on your induction day.
+At enrolment, you will be notified of your college induction day, which takes place during the week commencing Monday 7th September.
+During your induction day, you will receive your official timetable.
+In the meantime, please make sure you have downloaded the MyWVR app.

 What is it like to study at Warrington & Vale Royal College?
 Will I settle in?